tbidne/package-version/README.md

 # Package Description

 This package defines a `PackageVersion` type that represents [PVP](https://pvp.haskell.org/) version numbers.
 We provide functionality for reading these numbers from cabal files at both runtime and compile-time, the latter being useful when implementing `--version` options in executables.
-See the haddock [here](https://tbidne.github.io/package-version/) or on hackage for more information.
+See the haddocks on hackage for more information.